jidongxiao/CSCI1200-DataStructures/hws/06_search_engine/README.md

 ### The URL

-This portion will be different what Google shows, as our search is limited to the [html_files](html_files) folder, the URL we present will just be a path within this folder.
+This portion will be different from what Google shows, as our search is limited to the [html_files](html_files) folder, the URL we present will just be a path within this folder.

 ### The Description